JhanXXX/JhanXXX.github.io/_pages/about.md

 ## Selected Projects
+### Rethinking public transport contracts: towards value-based KPIs for reliable bus services
+*Research Project | Nov 2025 - Present | Supervisor: Prof. Zhenliang Ma*
+The goal of this project is to provide evidence-based insights into the effectiveness of punctuality versus regularity-based KPIs within public transport contracts.
+By leveraging comprehensive multisource operational data from Region Stockholm (SL), this project aims at (1) diagnosing the current effectiveness of punctuality-based KPIs by assessing their correlation with actual passenger experiences, operational efficiency, and capacity utilization, and (2) proposing evidence-based recommendations for transitioning toward regularity-based KPIs to achieve better alignment with user experiences and operational goals.

 ### Public Transport Delay Propagation Analysis: A Causal Inference Experiment
 *Course Project | Sep 2025 - Oct 2025*